cmccarthy1/docs/docs/ml/automl/faq.md

     `model-name` should observe the naming convention used in step 1 for `[model-name]{fit/...}`.

-### Pytorch Models
+### PyTorch Models

-The procedure which must be followed to add a custom pytorch model to automl follows closely that outlined for the addition of keras models above.
+The procedure which must be followed to add a custom PyTorch model to automl follows closely that outlined for the addition of keras models above.
 The following steps show in their entirety the steps followed to add a custom classification model named `Pytorch` to the workflow.

 1. Open the file to `classmodels.txt`/`regmodels.txt` in the folder `code/models/models/` depending on the problem type being tackled i.e. classification/regression respectively.
 In this example the model being added is a multi-class classification model.